How to Create Marketing Videos That Connect with Your Audience

 Screen Recordings

-For software companies, this format captures a user’s on-screen interactions like clicking buttons, inputting data, and navigating through an app interface.
+For software companies, this format captures a user’s on-screen interactions, such as clicking buttons, inputting data, and navigating through an app interface.

 Interactive Videos